- Aktive Kultur Reisen

 - Kultur Reisen

 We start this tour with the tourist highlight of India: the visit of the Taj Mahal.
 Then we go to Madya Pradesh, to the heart of India.
-It is the second largeststate of India and has 75 million inhabitants.
+It is the second largest state in India and has 75 million inhabitants.
 The state is home to some tribes that developed independently.
 It is one of the most backward areas of India.
-Here, people live from agriculture, which they are still doing with their hands in hard work.
-30% of the area is covered with forest and offers space for several large national parks, including the Bandavagarh National Park, which is home even to tigers.
+Here, people live off agriculture, which they are still doing with their hands in hard work.
+30% of the area is covered with forest and offers space for several large national parks, including bandavagarh National Park, which is even home to tigers.

-Madya Pradesh also has a lot to offer culturally: we will visit the old Fort in Gwalior, the Palace in Orchha (which was built for years only for a single visit of the Maharaja) and the thousand-year-old temple complex in Kajuharo, which is a UNESCO World Heritage Site.
+Madya Pradesh also has a lot to offer culturally: we will visit the old fort in Gwalior, the palace in Orchha, which was built for years just for a single visit of the Maharaja, as well as the thousand year old temple complex in Kajuharo, which is a UNESCO World Heritage Site.

 Then we head to Varanasi, the holy Hindu town on the Ganges.